How to Apply

 1. Match for other grants.

-2. Match for fund raised or to be raised from other sources.
+2. Match for funds raised or to be raised from other sources.

 3. Dedicated to planning.